elihunter173/java-manifest-py/README.md

 ```

-Similarly, `java_manifest.dumps` returns a string of MANIFEST-formatted data
+Similarly, `java_manifest.dumps` returns a string of manifest-formatted data
 from a list of dictionaries, where each dictionary is a section in the
-MANIFEST. `java_manifest.dump` does the same, writing into any `typing.TextIO`
+manifest. `java_manifest.dump` does the same, writing into any `typing.TextIO`
 writable object.

 ```python